frontendweekly/virga/src/posts/2020-03-29-eleventy-with-theo-sass-and-postcss.md

 sass --importer ./theo-importer.js src/_sass/main.scss src/_includes/assets/styles/main.css
 ```

 `importater` has been "Experimental" in `node-sass`.
-I'm not sure if Dart Sass will have this available in future.
+I'm not sure if Dart Sass will have this available in the future.
 So I've decided to reuse `sass.11ty.js` to run from command line.
 You can do `‌node src/_sass/sass.11ty.js` to invoke it.
 And since I only run this from command line in production, I've added this lines of codes.